ionos-cloud/module-ansible/docs/api/managed-kubernetes/k8s_config.md

 # k8s_config

-This is a simple module that supports creating or removing vDCs.
-A vDC is required before you can create servers.
-This module has a dependency on ionos-cloud &gt;= 6.0.0
+This is a simple module that supports getting config of K8s clusters This module has a dependency on ionos-cloud &gt;= 6.0.0

 ## Example Syntax